Cyclic Implicit Complexity: Some variants of safe recursion

 \end{itemize} In this case, note that we have allowed the safe inputs of $f$ to take arbitrary values given by previously defined functions, but at the same time $f$ never calls itself in a safe position, as in~\eqref{eq:safe-exp-by-snrec}.
-Note that this safe recursion scheme does not require the use of oracles in its statement, but is equivalent to the following one using a notion of `nesting' for Safe Composition: \begin{defn} [Safe Recursion with Composition During Recursion] An instance of Safe Composition along Safe Parameters (\Cref{enum:safe-composition-condition-1} from \Cref{defn:oracles-functions}) is called \emph{unnested} if (at least) one of $g(\vec x;\vec y)$ and $h(\vec x; \vec y, y)$ is over $\emptyset$ (i.e.\ is oracle-free).
-We define $\sbc(\vec a)$ to be the restriction of $\nbc(\vec a)$ using only unnested Safe Composition along Safe Parameters, \Cref{enum:safe-composition-condition-1} from \Cref{defn:oracles-functions}, and write simply $\sbc$ for $\sbc(\emptyset)$. \end{defn}

-It is not hard to show that, indeed, $\sbc$ defines the same class of functions of the extension of $\bcnorec$ by the scheme given in \cref{eq:safe-rec-w-comp-dur-rec-no-oracles}.
-On the one hand, given $h_i$ and $\vec{g}_j$, the scheme in~\eqref{eq:safe-rec-w-comp-dur-rec-no-oracles} can be defined in $\nbc(\vec a)$ using $\snrec$ and only unnested instances of safe composition.
-On the other hand, given $h(a)(x,\vec x;\vec y)$ over oracles $a,\vec a$, $\snrec$ allows us to define $f(\succ i x, \vec x; \vec y)$ by replacing the oracle $a$ in $h$ with the recursive calls $\lambda \vec v . f(x,\vec x;\vec v)$.
-However, since $h(a)$ is defined using unnested safe composition, no recursive call of $f$ can be found along the safe parameters of another one.

-It should be said that we will not actually use $\sbc$ in this work, but rather an extension of it defined in the next section, but we have included it for completeness of our exposition.
+In the conference version of this paper \cite[p.8]{CurziDas:lics22} we made an unsubstantiated claim that a function algebra extending $\bcnorec$ by \eqref{eq:safe-rec-w-comp-dur-rec-no-oracles} above is equivalent to a restriction $\sbc$ of $\nbc$ requiring that oracles are \emph{unnested} in Safe Composition: in \cref{enum:safe-composition-condition-1}, one of $g(\vec x;\vec y)$ and $h(\vec x;\vec y,y)$ must be oracle-free, i.e.\ over $\emptyset$.
+Such an equivalence is in fact not immediate, as our Safe Composition scheme allows substitution only along a single parameter, so there does not seem to be a direct way of expressing~\Cref{eq:safe-rec-w-comp-dur-rec-no-oracles} in $\nbc$ without nesting oracles, in the sense just described.
+While we did not rely on this equivalence for any of the main results of \cite{CurziDas:lics22}, in this work we simply omit reference to $\sbc$ and its variants to avoid any confusion. \end{rem}